pingidentity/pingidentity-devops-getting-started/docs/reference/profileStructures.md

         * You're using only a `data.json` file for configurations.
         * Your `PingAccess.mv.db` file has a password other than the default "2Access".

-        The `PING_IDENTITY_PASSWORD` value will be used for all interactions with the PingAccess Admin API (such as, importing configurations, and creating clustering).
+        The `PING_IDENTITY_PASSWORD` value will be used for all interactions with the PingAccess Admin API (such as importing configurations and creating clustering).

     * `PA_ADMIN_PASSWORD_INITIAL`

-        Use this in addition to `PING_IDENTITY_PASSWORD` to change the runtime admin password and override the password in `PingAccess.mv.db`.
+        Use this variable in addition to `PING_IDENTITY_PASSWORD` to change the runtime admin password and override the password in `PingAccess.mv.db`.

-        > If you use only `data.json` and don't pass `PING_IDENTITY_PASSWORD`, the password will default to "2FederateM0re".
-So, *always* use `PING_IDENTITY_PASSWORD`.
+        > If you use only `data.json` and do notpass `PING_IDENTITY_PASSWORD`, the password will default to "2FederateM0re". *Always* use `PING_IDENTITY_PASSWORD`.

 ## Ping Data Products

 The Ping Data Products (PingDirectory, PingDataSync, PingAuthorize, PingDirectoryProxy) follow the same structure for server-profiles.

 Example at [getting-started/pingdirectory](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started/pingdirectory).